quicken/filefocus/README.md

 - Only one level of "focus groups" can be created.
 - Status changes to files in the file explorer might not be reflected in Focus Groups.
 As a workaround click the refresh icon in the File Focus Pane.
 - Drag & Drop support is currently limited to the first level (root) items only.
+- A pinned focus group is always shown on the top.
+This is currently by accident.

 ## Release Notes